davekilian/davekilian.github.com/_posts/2021-02-17-rdma-overview.markdown

 >
 > So, we're going to have to make TCP 'go away.'
 The network has to support the semantics that applications want out of TCP.
 >
-> The first part is already done for us: the network is lossless, so you can't lose frames and they never need to be retransmitted.
+> But actually, we did this already!
+The network is already lossless, so you can't lose frames and they never need to be retransmitted.
+And, in order to set up a lossless connection, we already had to forge a *single* path through the fabric between the peers.
+So all frames flow through the same path, losslessly, which means there isn't a way frames could arrive out of order &mdash; they just can't 'race.'
->
-> The second part is preventing reordering.
-Here's the idea: when we're setting up an IB conection, we will negotite a single path through the network between the peers.
-(If we're using a reservation-based lossless networking scheme, we already had to do this anyways!)
-If we can guarantee all frames flow through the same path, then the transmit order will be the same as the receive order, because there's no way for frames to 'race'
 >
 > So then how does the hardware segment and reassemble frames?
 Now it's pretty easy, because the only thing we need to do is make sure frames haven't been lost or reordered.
 Here's an example scheme:
 >